How Are Business Rates Calculated?

 The amount of rates payable takes two factors into account, the rateable value of a property and the 'multiplier' or 'poundage'.

 Rateable values are usually reviewed every five years to reflect market values.
 This is called revaluation.
-The last revaluation took place in 2010.
-A revaluation of all rateable values has been carried out by the Valuation Office Agency and took effect from 1st April 2017.
+The most recent revaluation of all rateable values took effect from 1st April 2017 and was carried out by the Valuation Office Agency.

-Rateable values are based on the size of a property, and can change as a result of structural alterations to the business.
 The multiplier is a figure worked out by the Government for each financial year (1st April to 31st March).
 Currently the multiplier changes annually in line with inflation.